VAR logo English

 Maybe there is a principle of relativity that can be applied here (if free-will and physical laws are as indistinguishable as gravity and acceleration are to an observer in a windowless spaceship (Sch79)).
 And freedom, at least, is indeed relative, as an affluent first-world voter ought to admit to a starving third-world peasant.

-In the experiment at the start of this chapter, it would be harder for A to be a solipsist, than in an experiment (2) with (A+B) alone, where each can consider the other as an object, like (A+X), since A observes that B appears to exhibit freedom relative to X, Y and Z. But X, Y and Z are also constrained by laws of physics. free-will and physical laws are as hard to tell apart as acceleration and gravity (syntactic information and semantics?).
+In the experiment earlier this chapter, it would be harder for A to be a solipsist, than in an experiment (2) with (A+B) alone, where each can consider the other as an object, like (A+X), since A observes that B appears to exhibit freedom relative to X, Y and Z. But X, Y and Z are also constrained by laws of physics. free-will and physical laws are as hard to tell apart as acceleration and gravity (syntactic information and semantics?).
 It would be easy for A to be animist or even pantheist,

 Consciousness